 |Aston Martin Vulcan||$2.3 million|

 |McLaren Speedtail||$2.2 million|

 $19 million — Bugatti La Voiture Noire

 Leave it to Bugatti to dethrone Rolls-Royce.
 The one-of-a-kind La Voiture Noire unveiled at the 2019 Geneva Auto Show stands proud as the most expensive new car ever built.
 The French automaker hasn’t revealed how much it charged for the one-off, Chiron-based model, though rumors point to a price tag in the vicinity of $19 million.
-We don’t even know who bought it.
-Some say it belongs to former Volkswagen Group boss Ferdinand Piëch; others believe soccer star Cristiano Ronaldo added it to his collection.
+We don’t even know who bought it; it hasn’t been built yet, and the owner asked to remain anonymous.

 While the identity of its owner remains a mystery, its specifications are well known.
 La Voiture Noire — a name which means “the black car” in French — is powered by the same quad-turbocharged, 8.0-liter W16 engine found in the mighty Chiron.
 It channels a monstrous 1,500 horsepower to the four wheels, making it one of the fastest cars from the brand.

 Rolls-Royce will build you anything if you have a thick enough wallet to pay for it.
 Take the Sweptail, for example.
 It’s a one-off coupe that a customer commissioned from the ground up.
 Its design draws inspiration from the brand’s classic models while borrowing styling cues from the world of super-yachts.
 Nearly every part of this car is unique, and the project took four years from start to finish, which explains why it cost approximately $13 million.